 The new coronavirus, known as SARS-CoV-2, belongs to the same family of viruses as six other known coronaviruses that we have known about for years or even decades.
 Four of these are human coronaviruses, which generally cause mild winter colds.

 - the SARS virus, SARS-CoV-1, identified in southern China in 2003 and transmitted to humans from civets and

 - the MERS virus, identified in 2012 on the Arabian peninsula and transmitted to humans from dromedaries.

-SARS and MERS are serious acute respiratory diseases with a high rate of mortality of around 10 and 35 per cent respectively.
-By comparison, the mortality rate of the new coronavirus in Switzerland is currently below around 3 per cent.
+SARS and MERS are serious acute respiratory diseases with a high rate of mortality of around 10 and 35 % respectively.
+By comparison, the mortality rate of the new coronavirus in Switzerland is currently around 5 %.

 Coronaviruses are enveloped RNA viruses (RNA = Ribonucleic acid).
 This means that they have a lipid membrane (greasy film), which can be dissolved with soap and water or disinfectant, thereby inactivating the virus.

 General health complaints

 Are you feeling unwell or experiencing a severe or persistent health complaint that you don’t believe is related to the new coronavirus?
 Are you worried?
 Then contact your doctor.
 Seek medical advice or treatment.
 This is important for your health.
 That also applies for your children or other family members.